AdobeDocs/campaign.en/help/v8/config/enhanced-security.md

 ## Secure CMK integration {#secure-cmk-integration}

-Secure Customer-Managed Key (CMK) Integration allows you to encrypt your instance and your data using your own key through your AWS account<!--instead of Adobe-owned keys-->.
+**Secure Customer-Managed Key (CMK) integration** allows you to encrypt your instance and your data using your own key through your AWS account<!--instead of Adobe-owned keys-->.
 By making you responsible for generating and managing encryption keys, this capacity enables you to have more control over them, including revoking a key.

 >[!CAUTION]
 >